top of page

 The Centre is mandated to:

-Develop integrated policy frameworks for industrial transformation
+• Develop integrated High-Road policy frameworks for Africa's fashion value chain industrial transformation.

 INSTITUTIONAL POSITIONING